menotti/playground-41d1904q/markdowns/masking.md

 ## Masks in Vectors

-In the last lesson we presented the mask concept.
+In the previous lesson we presented the mask concept.
 As it's a critical concept to control the data flow, it needs a better explanation.

 A mask is the result of a logical operation between vectors.
 It has many similarities with booleans (they are the result of logical operations on single numbers, or other booleans), but internally each mask component must have either all 0 bits or all 1 bits.